furycd001/ratioresize/README.md

 # ratioresize

-This Bash script resizes images in the current directory while maintaining their aspect ratio.
+A simple bash script to resize images while maintaining their aspect ratio.
 ## Installation

 You can use the script in one of two ways: